02

 Identifying the Problem

 We began by focusing on a safety problem in small-scale distillation where methanol is a toxic byproduct, yet many users still depend on informal judgment methods to separate it from usable output.
 Our objective was to create a safer and more accessible alternative that could monitor the process in real time.
-From the beginning, the project had to balance three competing priorities that were affordability, usability, and reliable sensing.
-This meant that any solution had to be practical enough for small-scale use while still providing meaningful performance.
+From the beginning, the project had to balance three competing priorities: affordability, usability, and reliable sensing.

 Phase 02 — Ideate